“All the powers of God are winged in man, being always eager and striving for the higher path, which leads to the Father.”-Philo Judeus

 Birds hold a sacred spiritual significance, like all animals.
 The sacred symbolism of birds is seen clearly through observation of the spiritual practices of early African tribes and in Egyptian civilization.
 These ancient tribes studied the sacred symbolism of birds because they were thought to express the divine will and expression of God.

 The sacred symbolism of birds is interwoven into the mythology and spirituality of early African tribes.
-Early Egyptian gods were zoomorphic; they had animal characteristics.
+Early Egyptian gods were zoomorphic; this means they had animal characteristics.
 The Egyptian god Horus was known as the Sky God.
 He is usually shown with hawk’s head.
 The pronunciation of his name in the Egyptian hieroglyphs was Haru, meaning falcon, brother to the hawk.
+He is an example of the divine qualities of the falcon and hawk in human form.
 The Egyptian goddess Nekhbet was the protectress of the king and goddess of heaven.
 She is depicted as a woman with the head of a white vulture.
 Early African tribes worshiped these birdlike gods and honored their feathers as a means of sacred ritual.
+In rituals of voodoo magic participants often transform into birds and other creatures as a means of healing and becoming one with God.
+We can learn from these early cultures and ancient practices through honoring the sacred power of birds in our everyday life.

 Symbolism of Birds : Transcendence